Non-Semisimple TQFT's and BPS $q$-Series: The relation between and

-where $C^r_{\omega,b,m}$ are the same as in Theorem \ref{thm:CGP-Zhat-b1}. \end{theorem} \begin{example} Let $M$ be obtained by surgery over a plumbing link corresponding to a ``$Y$-shaped'' plumbing graph i.e. one formed by a single trivalent vertex corresponding to an unknot with strictly negative framing, three $1$-valent vertices and some $2$-valent vertices.
-Then, as shown in Appendix \ref{app:commutlimits}, under a certain open condition on the linking matrix, the first hypothesis of Theorem \ref{thm:CGP-Zhat-torsion-b1} is satisfied.
-Hypothesis $(iii)$ is satisfied as shown in Subsection \ref{sub:goodlinks} and $\hat{Z}$ is defined via $F_L$.
-So this provides an infinite family of examples in which Theorem \ref{thm:CGP-Zhat-torsion-b1} holds. \end{example}
+\begin{Example} Let $M$ be obtained by surgery over a plumbing link corresponding to a ``$Y$-shaped'' plumbing graph, i.e., one formed by a single trivalent vertex corresponding to an unknot with strictly negative framing, three $1$-valent vertices and some $2$-valent vertices.
+Then, as shown in Appendix~\ref{app:commutlimits}, under a certain open condition on the linking matrix, the first hypothesis of Theorem~\ref{thm:CGP-Zhat-torsion-b1} is satisfied.
+Hypothesis $(iii)$ is satisfied as shown in Section~\ref{sub:goodlinks} and $\hat{Z}$ is defined via $F_L$.
+So this provides an infinite family of examples in which Theorem~\ref{thm:CGP-Zhat-torsion-b1} holds.
+Note, the family of 3-manifolds in this example overlaps with families treated in connection with WRT invariants in~\cite{MR4400935,fuji2021witten,Gukov:2019mnk,Gukov:2016njj}.